polytan02/yunohost_auto_config_basic/README.md

-# yunohost_auto_config_basic
+# Basic auto config files for Yunohost single domain

-Basic auto config files for yunohost single domain
+Please put your ssl private key in PEM format in the folder 3_ssl_certificate Pleasae put your combine crt file in PEM format in the folder 3_ssl_certificate